UCLALibrary/gitops_kubernetes/README.md

 1. Open the file, remove lines until you have one entry to work with
 1. Edit the following lines
   * `.metadata.name` - Application name:  `[environment]-[applicationname]`
   * `.spec.destination.name` - Cluster you want to deploy to.
-See relative umbrella chart values file
+See relative umbrella chart values file: [services-team-destinations](https://github.com/UCLALibrary/gitops_kubernetes/blob/main/app-of-apps/services-team/values.yaml)
   * `.spec.destination.namespace` - Namespace to deploy this application: `[environment]-[applicationname]`
   * `.spec.destination.sources[0].repoURL` - Helm repo url where your chart is hosted: `https://chartmuseum.library.ucla.edu`
   * `.spec.destination.sources[0].targetRevision` - Version of helm chart to use: `1.1.1`